kubernetes/website/content/en/docs/tasks/administer-cluster/reconfigure-kubelet.md

 (e.g. `kubelet.config.k8s.io/v1beta1`), unless overridden by flags.

-The status of the Node's kubelet configuration is reported via `Node.Spec.Status.Config`.
+The status of the Node's kubelet configuration is reported via `Node.Status.Config`.
 Once you have updated a Node to use the new ConfigMap, you can observe this status to confirm that the Node is using the intended configuration.